Shaq Forde: Bristol Rovers

 On 30 August 2024, Forde signed for League One club Bristol Rovers for an undisclosed fee on an initial three-year deal.
 On 5 October 2024, he scored his first goal for the club, equalising in an eventual 3–1 victory over Burton Albion.
 In October 2024, Forde was racially abused on social media following a match.
 Ahead of the club's following league match, fan podcast GasCast set up a crowdfunder to purchase two flags to go on display at the club's Memorial Stadium representing fans' commitment to diversity and inclusion.

 Following a disappointing first season that ended in relegation, Forde suffered a hamstring injury in the club's penultimate pre-season friendly ahead of the 2025–26 season, expected to miss the first twelve weeks of the season.
+On 22 November 2025, following a 1–0 loss to Cheltenham Town, a seventh consecutive league defeat that left the Gas 20th in League Two, Forde and teammate Ruel Sotiriou's intensity in training were criticised by manager Darrell Clarke following the pair's omission from the matchday squad.
+On 26 December 2025, with Rovers leading 2–0, Forde received a third sending off for the club for a second bookable offence with his side going on to lose 3–2.
+Following the match, new manager Steve Evans labelled Forde's decision to make the second challenge as 'atrocious'.
+His form under Evans improved over the second-half of the season, becoming a key player in the club's impressive run of form, often playing in a more central role than he had previously.

+In July 2026, the club reportedly rejected a 'substantial six-figure fee' for Forde with the manager viewing him as an essential part of the team for the coming season.

 Style of play

 Forde plays as a forward and in March 2022 described himself as being "creative, powerful and always looking to go forwards".